Digitiser: Digi-Speak

 A further element of Digitiser's other-worldly charm was its unusual take on the English language.
 Often this amounted to little more than using "the" in unusual places or adding curious suffixes to existing words (including, but not limited to -uss, -O, -ston, -Oh! and -me-do), but occasionally invented whole new sounds using words that never been used in that context, such as "huss" becoming an exclamation of joy.

-Another very common Digitiser phrase was the expression "mess up".
-It was used to mean erring or failing, to rebuke or discredit a person's opinion ("You, sir, have messed up"), as an adjective meaning substandard or faulty ("messed-up animation"), and as a noun meaning any negative thing ("there are several mess-ups").
-The phrase, like many others, was embraced by the readers who often used it in their letters.
-The author Alex Garland was a Digitiser fan and named a chapter in his novel The Beach "Messed Up" in its honour.

 Using tramps as similes ("That's like putting lipstick on a dead tramp and calling it a supermodel"), the phrase moc-moc-a-moc and irrelevant sentences which read merely "And!" were all elements of the Digitiser lexicon.

 It was common practice for Digitiser to mock the names of contributors to its letters page.
 Generally, the more obvious the better (for example a reader with the surname "Major" could well find themselves being referred to as "John").
 Notable bits of name-calling included Digitiser viewer Matt Gander being rechristened "non-shiny goose", and a Mr. Tedesco being called "Safedeway", alluding to supermarket chains Tesco and Safeway.